Small business owners need affordable equipment leasing more than ever. Whether you’re looking for...

 3. Eliminate Barriers to Entry

-Different types of purchases call for different financing options.
-Many customers’ first instinct will be to use existing business loans or lines of credit, but those might not be the best option for equipment purchases.
+Different types of purchases call for different financing or leasing options.
+Many customers’ first instincts will be to use existing business loans or lines of credit, but those might not be the best option for equipment purchases.
 Traditional financing rarely provides business loans less than $15,000—their manual underwriting costs mean they can’t afford not to.

 Business loans are vital for customers, but they might not be the right fit for equipment purchases.
-Point-of-sale financing is structured to offer loans as small as $500 and up to $20,000.
+Point-of-sale financing or leasing is structured to offer loans as small as $500 and up to $25,000.
 This flexibility allows you to reach a broad swath of customers and help them purchase the equipment that’s right for their needs.

 4. Suggest a Cosigner